 THE DEMOCRACY DINNERS

 Mark your calendars!
 In 2024, Learning Life’s Democracy Dinner dates are at 6-9pm on Saturdays, February 24, April 27, June 29, August 24, and November 23 in the Washington DC area.
 Each Dinner in 2024 will offer opportunity to socialize freely in the first hour, then presentation on and discussion of the DMV Democracy Festival planned for October, with food and drink served throughout.
-To get on the Dinners email invitation list, contact us at email@learninglife.info.
+RSVP here for any of the 2024 Dinners.

 Learning Life is a Washington, DC-based nonprofit lab devoted to innovating education, democracy and diplomacy by spreading learning in everyday life beyond school walls.
 In accordance with this mission, our Democracy Dinners bring together democracy (broadly defined) professionals, elected officials, activists and academics in metro DC to (a) nurture deeper conversation about the challenges and opportunities for democracy at local to global levels in light of mounting threats, and (b) help build a vibrant Democracy Learning Community (DLC) in “The DMV” or the DC-MD-VA capital metro region.
 This page explains our Democracy Dinners in fuller detail.